ChitikaneniVarsha/Supply-Chain-Analysis-in-the-FMCG-domain-AtliQMart/README.md

 # Supply Chain Analysis in the FMCG domain-AtliQ Mart
-I took this Dataset from codebaiscs resume challenge, I have performed data analysis and designed a dashboard in Power BI
+I took this Dataset from codebaiscs resume challenge, I have performed data analysis and designed a Report in Power BI

-Live Dashboard :
+Live Report :

 # Problem Statement
 AtliQ Mart is a growing FMCG manufacturer headquartered in Gujarat, India.
 It is currently operational in three cities Surat, Ahmedabad and Vadodara.
 They want to expand to other metros/Tier 1 cities in the next 2 years.